datacommonsorg/website/custom_dc/README.md

 ### Load custom data

-To load custom data, point your browser to (http://localhost:8080/admin) and click "Load Data".
+To load custom data, point your browser to the admin page at (http://localhost:8080/admin).

 Since we've not specified an `ADMIN_SECRET` yet, leave it blank.
+Click on "Load Data".

+Clicking the "Load Data" button will load the sample data provided for you in `custom_dc/sample`.
+The custom data that was used here was specified in the `docker run` command (`-v $PWD/custom_dc/sample:/userdata`).

 Loading the data may take a few seconds.
 Once it is successful, you can visit the timeline explorer (http://localhost:8080/tools/timeline) and other tools again to explore the custom data that you just loaded.

-The custom data that was used here was specified in the `docker run` command (`-v $PWD/custom_dc/sample:/userdata`). i.e. for the quick start, it was loaded from the `custom_dc/sample` folder.

 ### Next steps